Edward Salim Michael: Biography

 Edward Salim Michael was born in Manchester, England, but spent his childhood in Iraq, which was then under British rule.
 He experienced poverty and insecurity.
 He was approximately twelve years old when his parents left Baghdad for Syria, which was under French rule, then for Egypt and for Palestine, which was not yet Israel and still at that time under British rule.
 His family returned to London just before World War II.
 As a British subject, he was enrolled into the Royal Air Force as an airman on the ground, which is how he spent the entire war.
 Michael was just nineteen years old when he enlisted.
 He had never been to school, could not read or write and barely spoke English.
 The Anglican chaplain from his camp took an interest in him and taught him to read and write.
-The chaplain's wife, a violist in a string quartet, was surprised at Michael's ability to memorize music.
+The chaplain's wife, a violist in a string quartet, was surprised at Michael's ability to memorise music.
 She decided to teach him the basics of composition, which he assimilated quickly.
 Two years later, his first orchestral work, a scherzo for orchestra ("The Dionysia"), won a competition in London, where it was performed at the Royal Albert Hall by the London Philharmonic Orchestra conducted by John Hollingsworth.

 After the war, he pursued his musical studies at the Guildhall School of Music and Drama in London where he worked with Berthold Goldschmidt (student of Hindemith), then with Mátyás Seiber (student of Zoltán Kodály) and also studied the violin with Max Rostal.
 In 1947, he won a first prize in orchestra conducting and started a career as a solo violinist.

 He gave numerous concerts in which he performed the thirty-five or so concertos that he had in his repertory as well as some fifty sonatas and more than two hundred other pieces for violin before leaving for Paris in 1950 to study with Nadia Boulanger.

 Because of painful health problems he soon had to abandon the violin and conducting.
 From then onward, he devoted himself solely to composition.

 In 1949 for the first time in his life he saw a statue of Buddha.
 He remained petrified in front of it and, when he returned to his home, he immediately put himself in the same posture as the statue.
 Closing his eyes, he began to focus on an internal sound that he heard within the ears and the head, without even knowing that what he was doing was meditation and that the sound on which he focused was known in India as the nada, a form of concentration known to both Hindus and Buddhists.